PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

 (e) if you have purchased Skype Credit from an unauthorised reseller;

 (f) in respect of a particular Product, on thirty (30) days notice if Skype decides to cease offering that Product;

-(g) immediately, if required due to a change in laws/regulation by a regulator or authority with a lawful mandate, or by any of Skype’s partners;
+(g) immediately, if (in Skype’s reasonable discretion) required due to a change in or adverse interpretation of laws/regulation or where required by a regulator or authority with a lawful mandate, or by any of Skype’s partners;

 (h) on thirty (30) days notice if Skype decides to cease offering the Software to users in your jurisdiction generally.

 11.3 Skype shall effect such termination by preventing your access to your User Account, the Software, Products and/or Skype Websites (as applicable).
 We reserve the right to cancel User Accounts that have been inactive for more than one (1) year.

 11.4 Consequences of Termination: Upon termination of your relationship with Skype: (a) all licenses and rights to use the Software, Products and/or Skype Websites shall immediately terminate; (b) you will immediately cease any and all use of the Software, Products and/or Skype Websites; and (c) you will immediately remove the Software from all hard drives, networks and other storage media and destroy all copies of the Software in your possession or under your control.

 12.1 For the purposes of this paragraph 12, "Skype" includes its subsidiary companies and affiliated legal entities and all their directors, officers, agents, licensors and employees.